 - You hide the relationship from your mate.

 Another quick test is to ask yourself if you would like your husband to know about or to listen to the conversations you are having.
-If your answer is no to either question, chances are that you have gone too far.
+If your answer is no to either question, chances are that you have gone too far in your fantasies.

 What should you do if that’s the case?
 We urge you to break off your connection with that individual immediately, no matter how fulfilling your conversations have become.
 This means no more e-mails, no more meeting for lunch or coffee, and no more private conversations.
 Period!
 Fill the void by choosing a girlfriend or a mentor who is in a healthy marriage and ask if you can vent with her for a few months while your marriage gets back on track.